Introduction to Unix File System

 File and Directory Commands in Unix File System

-There are many commands which are provided by UNIX which help in working with files.
-A few of these commands are listed below.
+Unix provides many commands that assist in working with files.
+Here are a few of these commands listed below.

 1. ls: It lists all files in a particular directory.